Elias Díaz Preview, Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks second in MLB with a collective 9.5 strikeouts per nine innings.
+- The Braves pitching staff is first in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves have a 3.83 team ERA that ranks third among all league pitching staffs.
+- The Braves have a 3.83 team ERA that ranks third across all league pitching staffs.

-- Braves pitchers combine to allow 134 home runs (one per game), the first-fewest in the league.
+- Braves pitchers combine to surrender the first-fewest home runs in baseball (135 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.